 We open on footage of trees reflected in swamp water.
 Nimoy waxes lyrical about the terrors to be found in a swamp.
 We’re told that an ‘experience guide’ went into the swamp in ’73.
 “His outing became the stuff that nightmares are made of”.

 Oh, I think we’re in for a good one!

 Footage of alligators, while Nimoy talks up how experienced this guide was.
 Like, really experienced.
 But then something struck his boat!
 The camera jerks around hysterically while the soundtrack plays growling noises.
 This is the sort of stuff I watch this show for!

 Now we’re looking at… mountains?
 Oh, the Himalayas.
 Of course.
-Nimoy’s lyrical narration is beautiful, as he talks about the high peaks and local farmers, but really we’re just killing time while we get to the sole purpose of this segue: the word ‘yeti’.
+Nimoy’s narration becomes lyrical, as he talks about the high peaks and local farmers.
+But really we’re just killing time while we get to the sole purpose of this segue: the word ‘yeti’.

 Now talking about Sir Edmund Hillary and Tenzing Norgay scaling Everest.
 Nimoy claims Hillary returned years later to look for the yeti.
 To my surprise, this actually happened in 1960, though Hillary later became a yeti sceptic.